tq-systems/meta-tq/meta-tq/doc/README.TQMa8XxS.md

 `FDMode=no` to disable CAN-FD.

+Note: If CAN-FD is disabled, the option `DataBitRate` needs to be removed!

 #### Enable CAN-FD

 CAN1/2 should be enabled (without CAN-FD) and configured by default when using with